4rg0n/songs-of-syx-mod-example/doc/howto/add_ui_element.md

 }
 ```

-This part is modified and adds a new entry to the games main menu.
+This part is modified and adds a new entry to the game main menu.